ssunger/Advances-in-Financial-Machine-Learning/README.md

 Current Goal is to include:

-- Notes on Material Presented in the textbook
+- [] Notes on Material Presented in the textbook
-- Code Corresponding Chapters
+- [] Code Corresponding Chapters

-Next steps are:
-- Adding extra Material that goes along with the texbook
+- [] Adding extra Material that goes along with the texbook

 ## The textbook